Chapter 18 – Learning the Language, Problems: Part 2

 Many see free conversation as the answer to this problem.
 But contrary to much belief (Japanese especially), just listening to a language does not mean the language will automatically ‘stick’ in the sub-conscious.

-Listening can be a very passive affair.
+Listening can be a very passive affair, even when you understand all that is being said.

 Some extra and much stronger pressure is needed to make the words ‘stick’.